gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi laughed.  "*La*, yes, like ground glass in rice pudding."
 His expression grew serious.
 "But truly, are you not flying any messages today?
 Or was that just for his benefit?"

 "Nawp."
 The female condor's head bobbed from side to side.
 "Mountain's moving too fast.
 Might not be able to get back."

 "I see," Razi said thoughtfully.
-"Well, if you change your mind---for anyone---I'm sure the captain would be grateful if you let him know."
+"Well, if you change your mind–for anyone–I'm sure the captain would be grateful if you let him know."

 The condor tilted her head to study Razi, as if trying to decide whether he was a rabbit or a tiger.
 "Ehp," she finally squawked,